Characterizing Physical Error Contributions of Quantum Gates: Physical Error Sources of Quantum Gates

 \section{Physical Error Sources of Quantum Gates}

 In this section we will present all the error sources currently limiting the gate fidelities of transmon quantum computers.
 Here we will also make the distinction between an error \textit{source} and an error \textit{type}.
-As an example, consider leakage to the higher levels of a transmon during a single-qubit gate operation - we consider this to be an error \textit{type}, which can have several error \textit{sources}, such as e.g. ~non-unitary heating transitions or unitary leakage dynamics due to the small anharmonicity.
+As an example, consider leakage to the higher levels of a transmon during a single-qubit gate operation - we consider this to be an error \textit{type}, which can have several error \textit{sources}, such as e.g. non-unitary heating transitions or unitary leakage dynamics due to the small anharmonicity.
+In detail, \begin{itemize} \item We improve the modelling of environmental effects in the two-qubit gate scheme.
+Namely the $T_1$ decay by considering the many-body effects in the non-unitary dynamics derived from the Hamiltonian of a physically realistic environment of two-level systems (TLSs), as well as considering the non-Markovian flux noise as a more realistic description of the pure dephasing of flux-tunable transmons.
+The main error contributions for single and two-qubit gates are sketched in Figs. \ref{fig1:schematic}(a) and \ref{fig1:schematic}(b), respectively.
+A similarly detailed Hamiltonian modelling of noise in ion trap systems, with good experimental agreement can be found in Ref. \cite{Lotshaw_2022} . \item Additionally we have compiled realistic estimates on the accuracy of the control electronics and calibration procedure.
+We have focused on the most common microwave pulse driven single-qubit gates with the DRAG pulse scheme \cite{Motzoi_2009} and the non-adiabatic implementation of the controlled-Z (CZ) gate in a tunable coupler architecture \cite{Sung_2021,Xu_2021,Yan_2018,google_qec_2022}.
+For two-qubit gates we have chosen an implementation that has shown very high fidelities, does not suffer from residual ZZ interaction and has been implemented as the native entangling operation in some of the most significant experiments in field \cite{google_majoranas_2022,google_qec_2022,google_time_crystals_2021} by companies such as Google, with also IBM having recently announced a tunable coupler based chip \cite{IBM_roadmap,stehlik_2021_ibm_tqg}.
+Additionally, it has been shown that the tunable coupler based CZ gate can also be extended to co-design processors, such as the one presented in Ref. \cite{algaba_2022}. \end{itemize}

 While the models presented in this section could always be further improved, they capture the most relevant dynamics, while still being tractable in simulation.